 - Two interviews with Fred Martin, son of Henry and a state senator and administrator, one from 1979 in the Concrete Herald and another from 1959 in the Puget Sound Mail, which featured his remarks at the annual Historical Society picnic.

-- More von Pressentin stories will be added over the next few months.
+- Even More von Pressentin stories will be added over the next few years.

 |